 “I am grateful for the opportunity afforded to me by the DAAD Helmut Schmidt scholarship to be a member of this community, being continually inspired by the sense of urgency and responsibility towards reshaping our society.”Joshua Aje (Nigeria), MPP 2020

-The formal admission requirements for the Helmut-Schmidt-programme at the Hertie School are the following:
+The formal admission requirements for the Helmut-Schmidt-Programme at the Hertie School are the following:

 - Applicants must have completed an undergraduate degree (BA) or its international equivalent.
 The last completed degree must not be more than 6 years old.

 - Unless you are a native speaker or have completed your entire first degree at an English-language university, an official English test is needed for your application.
-The Hertie School of Governance recognizes the Cambridge ESOL qualifications CPE (minimum grade C), CAE (minimum grade B), the IELTS (with an overall score of at least 7.0 and a writing score of at least 7), as well as the TOEFL tests PBT (with a minimum score of at least 600 points), CBT (250 points) and iBT (100 points).
+The Hertie School recognizes the Cambridge ESOL qualifications CPE (minimum grade C), CAE (minimum grade B), the IELTS (with an overall score of at least 7.0 and a writing score of at least 7), as well as the TOEFL tests PBT (with a minimum score of at least 600 points), CBT (250 points) and iBT (100 points).